-- 1. What differentiates the Health System Impact Fellowship from the open CIHR Fellowship? - 2.
-I am uncertain about my career goals.
+- 1. What differentiates the Health System Impact Fellowship from the open CIHRFellowship? - 2.
+I'm uncertain about my career goals.
 What career paths does this fellowship target? - 3.
 Where can I learn more about the CHSPRA Training Modernization Strategy? - 4.
 Who should I contact if I have questions about the funding opportunity? - 5.
 My organization would like to host a fellow who should I contact to get involved? - 6.
 How often is the online webpage with the host partner profile resource tool updated? - 7.
+What if I submitted an application to the competition that was delayed due to COVID-19?
+Can I update and resubmit my application? - 8.
 COVID-19 has impacted my research and studies.
 Can I explain this in my application?

-Eligibility / Application Questions (pages 5-16):
+Eligibility / Application Questions (pages 5-17):